zowe/zowe-client-python-sdk/README.md

 pip install zowe.<subpackage>_for_zowe_sdk
 ```

-For more information on the available sub-packages click [HERE](https://zowe-client-python-sdk.readthedocs.io/en/next/packages/packages.html)
+For more information on the available sub-packages click [HERE](https://zowe-client-python-sdk.readthedocs.io/en/latest/packages/packages.html)

-**Note**: You can also install prerelease versions of the Zowe SDK from GitHub.
-Download the ZIP file from the [latest release](https://github.com/zowe/zowe-client-python-sdk/releases/latest), extract it, and run the following command:
+**Note**: If you want to stay on the bleeding edge, install the Zowe SDK from the `main` branch with the following command:

 ```
-pip install --no-deps <path where zip is extracted>/*
+pip install pip@git+https://github.com/zowe/zowe-client-python-sdk@main
 ```

 ## Requirements